ImAbhijeetPanda/Netflix-Movies-and-TV-Shows-Clustering/README.md

-# Netflix Movies and TV Shows Clustering
+# Netflix Movies and TV Shows Clustering ML

 ## Overview
 This project uses **unsupervised machine learning** to analyze and cluster Netflix movies and TV shows using various data visualization, text preprocessing, and clustering techniques.